cannerycoders/fluidsynth.clap/README.md

 glitches when performed during audio processing.
 Value changes could (should?) trigger a reactivate request.

+## buyer beware

+We offer no warranties, guarantees or commitments.
+Watch out for sharp edges, this is not a toy, though it may appear so.

 ## license

 Sourcecode provided herein is subject to the MIT license.

+Binaries provide via releases may include components with different licenses.

 Fluidsynth is GPL2, license found [here](https://github.com/FluidSynth/fluidsynth/blob/master/LICENSE).
 Fluidsynth relies on other components subject to their own licenses.